What is a pendulum?

 A person – usually a psychic or a medium – holds the cord, ribbon, or chain so the heavy object can swing freely.
 Then, that person asks a question.
 The movement of the pendulum determines the answer.

-Most of my pendulums come from author Sean Paradis‘ company, Sleeping Meadows.
+Most of my pendulums come from author and fellow ghost researcher, Sean Paradis‘ company.
 (I think he’s closed his shop, but check with him, just in case.)

 In my tests, the ones he makes have been the most responsive, and I own a variety of stones and colors.
 I use each for a different purpose, usually working with my “gut feeling” about which pendulum the spirit will respond to.